Good size William IV table with black marble top and molded frieze - antique

 Description

-A well-sized William IV coffee table with a black marble top and molded frieze, standing on a profiled, burnished mahogany three-legged support ending in paws and casters.
+A medium-sized William IV coffee table with a black marble top and molded frieze, standing on a profiled, flame mahogany three-sided support ending with paw feet and casters.
 This antique coffee table has been restored and is ready to be placed in your home.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo style and Louis XV style.
+Next is Baroque, a term derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-There was also an interest in mythology and antiquity, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
-This is especially important when searching for exclusive antique pieces suitable for your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 The key aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also offer access to art appraisers, historians, and experts from around the world.

 Manufacturer information